American Standard Faucets Review & Rating Updated: June 3, 2025

 The newer (physical vapor deposition) finish technology is not available from American Standard.
 PVD is a much more robust finish, said by some in the industry to be up to 20 times tougher than standard plated chrome.

-American Standard invented the ceramic cartridge in 1972 Note 5 and has been improving on it since.
+American Standard along with invented the ceramic cartridge in 1972 [5] and has been improving on it since.
 Its proprietary mixing cartridge is very robust with very few reported problems.

 One disc in the two-disc set is diamond coated using a process that deposits microscopic diamond particles on the disc.